-The network output is usually taken as a confidence measure of how sure is the model when it predicts a specific category (class probabilities), compared to the real category that it should be predicting (i.e. the real class).
-However, if the network is not well "calibrated" (e.g. CNN overfits the train set), this may make the model overly optimistic about its predictions.
-To solve this issue, in [14] the authors propose to adapt network output with temperature scaling as a postprocessing step.
-Our experiments with data augmentations reflect that adding variety to the data via augmentation does already achieve the desired effect of calibrating the network.
-In Fig. 2, we show this effect by comparing the baseline model (a) with the model trained with all augmentations (b).
-The gaps in each bin reflect the difference between the predicted categories (max probability in each pixel) and the average confidence that there is in each range of output probabilities (bins).
-Larger gaps as in (a) mean that the network is less calibrated compared to the smaller gaps in (b), since the difference in each bin between the output probability and the confidence is smaller.
-In practice, larger gaps mean more abrupt outputs, which is dangerous in IV applications since the network is very "sure" about accuracy of its segmented output when it shouldn't be.
+The network output (class probability) is usually taken as a confidence measure of how sure is the model regarding its prediction.
+However, if the network is not well "calibrated" (e.g. it has overfitted the train data), it may be overly optimistic about its predictions (e.g. forwarding a very high probability for a class even when it is wrong).
+To solve this issue, in [14] the authors propose to adapt network output with temperature scaling as a post-processing step.
+Our experiments with data augmentations reflect that adding variety to the train samples via augmentation does already achieve the desired effect of calibrating the network.
+In Fig. 2, we show two reliability diagrams (calculated in Cityscapes Val set) which compare the baseline model (a) with the model trained with all augmentations (b).
+The output predictions are grouped into bins (ranges of probabilities), and in each one we reflect the correctly predicted samples (true accuracy) compared to the average confidence of the network.
+Larger gaps as in (a) mean that the network is less calibrated compared to the smaller gaps in (b).
+For a perfectly calibrated model the diagram should look like the identity function.
+In practice, larger gaps indicate a model predisposition to abrupt output probabilities, which is dangerous in IV applications since the network is very "sure" about accuracy of its segmented output when it shouldn't be.